biostats-r/biostats.apps/README.md

 ## Available apps

+-   `publication_bias_app()` How much could pubication bias, the tendency not to publish non-significant results, bias the literature?
 -   `power_lm_app()` Find out how much statistical power a linear model has for an experiment has given the effect size, standard deviation of residuals and number of observations.